Jakejamesreid/Propylon-Interview/Explanation.md

 ### Solving Task 4
 Ideally this task would have already been completed as the parameters for completeing this task were considered at each step of the way.
 Nevertheless this is still a good opportunity to revise the code and ensure that everything is as optomised as possible and that the unit test cover all edge cases.

+## The solution
+An easy solution for this task is to simply pass the member_id (the URI for the member) to the `filter_bills_sponsored_by` function as opposed to the pId parameter.
+This would then give the ability to use just the legislation endpoint with member_id as a parameter and all the bills sponsored by that member would be returned.
+This would also mean that the member's endpoint would not be needed.
+The same could be done for the `filter_bills_by_last_updated` function where the start_date and end_date parameters could be passed to the end point.
+As it is the weekend and not possible to get an answer as to wether this method is suitable I will assume that the functions definition is not to be changed.

+The implemented solution uses the members endpoint to obtain a list of the members and extracts the URI of the member whose pId was entered.
+The member URI is then passed to the legislation endpoint to return all the bills sponsored by that member.

+### Implementing the API call
+The requests module was used to make the API call.
+The original parameters used to obtain the data in the offline json files was not provided so I have estimated the parameters based off of the information in these files.
+The following parameters were chosen to pass to the legislation endpoint:
+* bill_status: Current,Withdrawn,Enacted,Rejected,Defeated,Lapsed
+* bill_source: Government,Private Member
+* date_start: 1900-01-01
+* date_end: 2099-01-01
+* member_id: {user defined}
+* lang: en

+** Issue ** Ideally when making the get request the parameters would be passed to the params keyword as a key value pair.
+Unfortunately this method could not be used as an issue with url encoding was experienced when passing the `memberURI` as a parameter.
+When this parameter was passed the requests module failed to correctly build the url, resulting in no data being returned from the legislation endpoint.
+For this reason the parameters were passed with the URI as a string to the get method.

+### Refactor the implementation of `filter_bills_sponsored_by`
+The implementation of the `filter_bills_sponsored_by` function is now much more simple and efficient than the orignal.
+By knowing the memberId (the URI of the member) the bills sponsored by this member can easily be found by passing the memberId as an arguement to the legislation endpoint.
+The method to obtain the memberId is also pretty simple.
+A call is made to the members endpoint and the data is looped over until a member with the user defined pId value is found.
+A generator expression was used to reduce memory usage and time taken to iterate over the list.